huahaofeng/v8-wiki/Run-Tests.md

 The v8 project has an extensive suite of tests cases.
-This repositories automated testing currently runs the following suites:
+This repositories automated testing runs all of the standard test suites:
 * cctest
 * unittests
 * wasm-api-tests
-* wasm-js _(temporarily removed)_
+* wasm-js
-* wasm-spec-tests _(temporarily removed)_
+* wasm-spec-tests
 * mjsunit
 * intl
 * message